rtcharity/resources.eahub.org/content/tips/articles/models.md

 # Building the EA Movement Internationally

 * Jan Kulveit on <a target="_blank_" href="https://forum.effectivealtruism.org/posts/a6LXyzYPtCyEZmpS6/why-develop-national-level-effective-altruism-organizations">why we should develop national EA organisations</a> and <a target="_blank_" href="https://forum.effectivealtruism.org/posts/QofjcgYDbCxZQe8nQ/suggestions-for-developing-national-level-effective-altruism">suggestions for building national level EA organisations</a>
-* Ja-Ying Chung describes <a target="_blank_" href="https://forum.effectivealtruism.org/posts/KmondPMrgZ2ctKnP4/a-framework-for-assessing-the-potential-of-ea-development-in-1">a framework for emerging EA locations</a>
+* Jah-Ying Chung describes <a target="_blank_" href="https://forum.effectivealtruism.org/posts/KmondPMrgZ2ctKnP4/a-framework-for-assessing-the-potential-of-ea-development-in-1">a framework for emerging EA locations</a>
 * Ben Todd discusses the potential for “lock in” of ideas when conducting mass outreach (especially in new languages) in this <a target="_blank_" href="https://forum.effectivealtruism.org/posts/Z95TxtkjHGPq4TAqY/why-not-to-rush-to-translate-effective-altruism-into-other">forum post</a>.

 <hr>